ganeshibm/SaiDockerCICD/readme.md

-# Test app for Pluralsight course
+# Test App for Docker - Watson Data Platform

-This is a quick and dirty test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub for a Pluralsight video training course..
+This is a quick test node.js app to demonstrate a basic CI/CD workflow with Docker Hub for Watson Data Platform

 ## Instructions for use

-All of the files included in the .zip file (available to Plus subscribers) should be unzipped into a new directory.
+All of the files included in the .zip file should be unzipped into a new directory.

-Initializing a Git repo and making a remote of it on GitHub are explained in Module 2 of the course.
+Initialize a Git repo and a remote of it on GitHub:

-The viewer should have Git installed and have a GitHub account.
+Pre-Reqs: Git installed and a GitHub account.